Work From Home Job Scam: How to Spot and Avoid It

 Step 6: The Escalating Deposit Mechanism

 In the task-based variant of the work from home job scam — most commonly delivered through WhatsApp or Telegram — the victim is eventually told that completing higher-paying task batches requires making a deposit of their own money into the work platform.
 The apparent earnings on the platform’s dashboard grow impressively, encouraging larger subsequent deposits.
 When withdrawal is attempted, fees are demanded until the victim can pay no more or recognises the fraud.
-This is the same escalating deposit mechanism used in the WhatsApp job offer scam and represents the most financially devastating variant of the work from home job scam.
+This is the same escalating-deposit mechanism that powers the WhatsApp job offer scam and represents the most financially devastating form of the fraud.

-Work From Home Job Scam: The Most Common Variants
+Work From Home Job Scam Variants

 The Equipment Purchase Scam